Trimble-Technology/creator-tutorials/nodes/Locator/documentation.md

-* In regards to creating snaps, orientation is important.
+* When creating snaps, orientation is important.
 Two snapping locators will orient themselves to meet their positive x-axes (i.e. positive X to positive X).
 Their rotation around the x-axes is defined by the z-axes (i.e. so that the two z-axes are aligned and pointed in the same direction).

 Examples